ZED stereo camera for Non-GPS Navigation¶

 http://10.0.1.128:8000and click the red Disable Auto Streaming button (button should turn green) and reboot the TX1.

 Configuration through the Ground Station¶

-- optionally set PRX_TYPE to 2 (enable using ZED’s depth map for object avoidance)
+optionally set PRX1_TYPE to 2 (enable using ZED’s depth map for object avoidance)

 Optionally you may also:

-- Setup an auxiliary switch to enable/disable object avoidance and move switch to the off position.
-Alternatively set PRX_TYPE to 0.
+Setup an auxiliary switch to enable/disable object avoidance and move switch to the off position.
+Alternatively set PRX1_TYPE to 0.
 This helps ensure the vehicle will not backaway from objects in AltHold mode which could surprise the pilot.

 Attempt to arm and take-off in Loiter mode